willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 management commands
 -------------------

 Fjord doesn't use django-cronjobs like other Mozilla sites do.
-Instead we implement our commands as regular Django management commands.
+Instead, we implement our commands as regular Django management commands.

 Before Django 1.8, the command system used optparse for argument parsing.
-You'd provide a ``option_list`` class member which added the things you wanted to parse arguments-wise.
+You'd provide an ``option_list`` class member which added the things you wanted to parse arguments-wise.

 Django 1.8 uses argparse.
-There's now a ``add_arguments`` method which you use to add arguments for parsing.
+There's now an ``add_arguments`` method which you use to add arguments for parsing.

 Specifying arguments using the ``option_list`` continues to work in Django 1.8.
-If you want to stick with that, then you'll need to add parsing for positional parameters and they won't show up in the ``args`` anymore. [#]_
+If you want to stick with that, then you'll need to add parsing for positional parameters, and they won't show up in the ``args`` anymore. [#]_

 Some of the commands in Fjord worked fine with the new system, but a couple of them didn't.
-I decided that instead of just going through and testing them all to see if there were other differences, I'd rewrite the argument handling and test them all since it was pretty easy to do.
+I decided that instead of just going through and testing them all to see if there were other differences, I'd rewrite the argument handling and test them all, since it was pretty easy to do.

 .. [#] https://docs.djangoproject.com/en/1.8/howto/custom-management-commands/#accepting-optional-arguments